ap211unitech/xchangeo/README.md

 ## Features

 - ⚖️ **Decentralized ERC20 Swaps:** Swap supported ERC20 tokens directly on-chain using the constant product formula ($x * y = k$).

 - 💧 **Liquidity Pools & LP Tokens:** Add or remove liquidity to token pairs and receive LP (Liquidity Provider) tokens representing your share of the pool.

 - 🛡️ **Slippage & Fee Handling:** Smart contract-enforced slippage protection and a transparent fee mechanism ensure fair and predictable trades.

--   📈 **Real-time Pool Analytics:** View live data such as token reserves, volume, and LP positions via an integrated Subgraph indexer.
+- 📈 **Real-time Pool Analytics:** View pool performance with interactive, real-time charts for price movements, liquidity, and protocol fees via an integrated Subgraph indexer, ensuring accurate insights into trading activity and LP positions.

--   🧩 **Modular & Upgradable Contracts:** A clean, modular contract architecture separating the factory, pools, and routing logic.
+- 🧩 **Modular & Battle-tested Contracts:** A clean, modular contract architecture separating the factory, pools, and routing logic.

 - 🧪 **Token Faucets:** Includes custom faucets to acquire test tokens for experimenting with the platform.

 - 🌐 **Full Local Development Stack:** A Docker-based environment that replicates the entire production stack (Hardhat Node, Indexer, Frontend) for seamless offline development and testing.

 ## Tech Stack